shravaniii2606/Nagrik/README.md

 - The language selector is visible in the header after sign-in and also available in the profile form.
 - Focus states are visible through global `:focus-visible` styling and Tailwind focus rings.
 - Text colors use high-contrast slate, blue, green, amber, and red combinations on light backgrounds.

+PROMPTS/ contains the structured prompts used to guide AI-assisted development of this project, documenting our engineering process